En Bloc Breast Implant Removal

 Why Should I Choose Dr. D’Amore for En Bloc Breast Implant Removal?

-Dr. D’Amore has extensive experience with the procedure; he has been performing en bloc removal for several years and has helped hundreds of women experiencing symptoms of breast implant illness.
-As a board-certified plastic surgeon, Dr. D’Amore understands the symptoms you are experiencing from breast implant illness.
+Dr. D’Amore has extensive experience with the procedure; he has been performing en bloc capsulectomy removal for several years and has helped hundreds of women with symptoms of breast implant illness.
+Besides being a board-certified plastic surgeon, Dr. D’Amore understands the symptoms you are experiencing from breast implant illness.
 Breast implant removal using the correct technique can provide you with peace of mind and help you have a healthy, balanced life.

 Can I Review Before and After En Bloc Breast Implant Removal Photos at My Consultation?

-When you come into the office for a consultation, you will be shown our extensive collection of before and after photos of en bloc breast implant removal patients who have given their consent to have their photos shown.
+When you’ll come into the office for a consultation, you will be shown our extensive collection of before and after photos of en bloc breast implant removal of patients who have given their consent to have their photos shown.

 Call us today at 415-927-7660 to schedule your consultation with Dr. D’Amore at his Corte Madera office.